Bernard Drainville

+Since 2022, he has been the Member of the National Assembly of Quebec for the riding of Lévis, representing the Coalition Avenir Québec.
+He is currently serving as the Minister of Education.

 Biography

 Drainville was born in La Visitation-de-l'Île-Dupas, Quebec.
-He attended the University of Ottawa, where he was president of the Student Federation of the University of Ottawa in 1984-85, and obtained a bachelor's degree in political science and a master's degree in international relations at the London School of Economics.
+He attended the University of Ottawa, where he was president of the Student Federation of the University of Ottawa in 1984–85, and obtained a bachelor's degree in political science and a master's degree in international relations at the London School of Economics.

 In 1989, Drainville joined Radio-Canada as a journalist, where he worked at the Windsor affiliate.
 He became a correspondent for Latin America in 2001, where he was arrested once in Mexico and detained by the Revolutionary Armed Forces of Colombia.
 Prior to 2007, he was a television host at the network's news channel RDI and the correspondent at the National Assembly, and a correspondent for the House of Commons of Canada from 1998 to 2001.
 He hosted the City of Montreal mayoral debate between Gérald Tremblay and Pierre Bourque during the 2005 municipal election campaign.

+Politics

+Parti Québécois

 Drainville jumped into provincial politics and was elected in the 2007 elections in Marie-Victorin and was named the PQ's critic in health.
 He was re-elected in the 2008 and 2012 general elections.

 On September 19, 2012, he became Minister responsible for Democratic Institutions and Active Citizenship under the Marois government.
 He was responsible for introducing the controversial Quebec Charter of Values, which would have banned state employees from wearing religious symbols.

 He was re-elected in 2014, despite his party's defeat and was appointed the official opposition critic for energy and natural resources.